jymmyt/ohana-dockerfiles/README.md

 ```

 Looks like it's prompting you for a password ... oops, we  must have made one with the `-e PASS="$(pwgen -s -1 16)"` command.
 To find out what the password is run:

 `$ docker logs postgresql`

-The password is everything following "POSTGRES_PASS=", with that in mind let's try `psql -h 127.0.0.1 -U super template1` again.
+The password is everything following "POSTGRES_PASS=", with that in mind try `psql -h 127.0.0.1 -U super template1` again.

 Enter the password when prompted.

-Ok, so that's all good, we have the postgreSQL requirement for OHANA in place.
+Ok, so that's all good, we have the postgreSQL requirement for Ohana in place.
 Leave the running container and get back to your host environment.
 Make sure it's still running with `docker ps`.

 ##OHANA basic requirements Dockerfile